jramshur/ECG_Viewer/README.md

-# ECG Viewer

 ## Desciption

 ECG Viewer is a Matlab GUI for reviewing, processing, and annotating electrocardiogram (ECG) data files.
 ECG Viewer offers an annotation database, ECG filtering, beat detection using template matching, and inter-beat interval (IBI or RR) filtering.
 Program was originally created using Matlab 2008b.

+ECG Viewer was orignally hosted at Sourceforge.com were it has been downloaded more than 15,000 times.  [http://sourceforge.net/projects/ecgviewer/](http://sourceforge.net/projects/ecgviewer/)

 ![](https://raw.githubusercontent.com/wiki/jramshur/ECG_Viewer/images/ECG_Viewer.png)